What is a vasectomy?

 The puncture is so small that it heals without stitches.

 Vasectomy may be the safest, most effective kind of birth control.
-Only about 15 out of 10,000 couples get pregnant the first year after a vasectomy.
+Only about one or two out of 1,000 couples get pregnant the first year after a vasectomy.

 Are there any reasons I shouldn't have a vasectomy?